Ultimate Boulder Real Estate Investing Guide for 2026

 Buy and Hold

-At any time down the road, the property can be liquidated if capital is required for other purchases, or if the real estate market is really robust.
+At any period in the future, the investment property can be liquidated if cash is required for other investments, or if the resale market is particularly strong.

 Factors to Consider